U.S. flag

 Evaluations Following Initial Diagnosis

-To establish the extent of disease and needs in an individual diagnosed with nevoid basal cell carcinoma syndrome (NBCCS), the following evaluations are recommended if they have not already been completed:
+To establish the extent of disease and needs in an individual diagnosed with nevoid basal cell carcinoma syndrome (NBCCS), the evaluations summarized in Table 4 (if not performed as part of the evaluation that led to the diagnosis) are recommended.

-• Ophthalmologic evaluation for evidence of strabismus, cataract, orbital cyst, microphthalmia, and pigmentary changes of the retinal epithelium
+Eye manifestations Ophthalmologic eval for evidence of strabismus, cataract, orbital cyst, microphthalmia, & pigmentary changes of retinal epithelium

 Treatment of Manifestations